digitaldesigner/2weeks.ai/content/day-14.md

-# AI: Summarize this course! 🤖
+# Course summary
-Over the past two weeks, **Andr•AI** has (hopefully) taken you on a journey through the foundational elements of artificial intelligence.
+Over the past two weeks, this app has (hopefully) taken you on a journey through the foundational elements of artificial intelligence.
 Each day we deepened our understanding of AI’s building blocks with real-world applications, ethical considerations, and effective usage techniques.
-From baking cookies 🍪 to debunking consipiracy theories 🌔... here’s what we covered:
+From baking cookies 🍪 to debunking conspiracy theories 🌔... here’s what we covered:

 ## Getting started
 - Set up ChatGPT and explored essential prompting techniques 🤖.